nexus-uw/nexus-uw.github.io/_posts/2017-07-22-im-an-elm-master.md

 Take Aways
 - Its amazing how much one can forget from 1st year CS
-- Even coming from writing functional-ish all day at work, pure functional programing is hard (really wished for an optional index param when iterating through a list)
+- Even coming from writing functional-ish all day at work, pure functional programming is hard (really wished for an optional index param when iterating through a list)
 - Elm's documentation code really be fleshed out to cover more than how to get things started and how the language compares to JS
 - Elm's compilation errors were really clear and useful (especially in VS Code)